maxrubintoles/Conformal_LM_Reasoning/README.md

 Much of this code was forked from Mohri and Hashimoto's repo [repository](https://github.com/tatsu-lab/conformal-factual-lm/blob/main/README.md?plain=1) for "Language Models with Conformal Factuality Guarantees."

 ## Setup
-Export appropriate API keys for LLama or GPT replication.
+Export appropriate API keys for LLamM or GPT replication.

 ## Files
 - 'validate.py': run this file after setup to view plots